viamrobotics/viam_flutter_hotspot_provisioning_widget/README.md

 - `hotspotPrefix`: The SSID prefix for the robot's hotspot.
 This prefix **must match** the prefix you set in the viam-defaults.json. **The hotspot prefix must be at least 3 characters long.** (Optional when `promptForCredentials` is true)
 - `hotspotPassword`: The password for the robot's hotspot.
 This password **must match** the password you set in the viam-defaults.json.
 (Optional when `promptForCredentials` is true)
 - `promptForCredentials`: Whether to show a credential input screen for the user to enter hotspot prefix and password.
 When true, `hotspotPrefix` and `hotspotPassword` are optional.
-- `isNewMachine`: Whether this is a new machine being provisioned for the first time.
+- `overrideFragment`: Whether this is a new machine being provisioned for the first time.
 Set to `true` for new machines, `false` for reconnecting existing machines.
 When `true`, the fragment override will be performed after successful provisioning.
 - `replaceHardware`: Whether you are replacing hardware and want to apply a saved robot configuration.
 Set to `true` when replacing hardware, `false` otherwise.
 - `robotConfig`: Optional saved robot configuration to apply when `replaceHardware` is `true`.
 Pass the configuration from the old robot that you want to apply to the new robot.
 Can be omitted when `replaceHardware` is `false`.